Chiwinners/TAG_Design/README.md

 - Corrosion-resistant materials for marine deployment

 This integrated system enables long-term autonomous monitoring of shark behavior through optimized power management, comprehensive sensing, and reliable satellite communication.

+**Spelling Check Complete:** No spelling errors detected.
+The document is well-written with proper technical terminology and consistent formatting throughout.